EverythingElseWasAlreadyTaken/FABulous/docs/source/fabric_automation.rst

 ++++++++++++++++

 To test our custom tile, we need to modify our current test setup.
-The current simulation setup is described in section `simulation_setup`_.
+The current simulation setup is described in section :ref:`simulation_setup`.

 Our current simulation setup uses a simple counter to test the fabric.
 You can find the testbench `sequential_16bit_en_tb.v` in the `Test` folder of your FABulous project.